-Traffic control devices and their use shall conform to the requirements of the MUTCD Part 3 and such other additional Standards as may be issued by Transport and Main Roads.
+Traffic control devices and their use shall conform to the requirements of the MUTCD Part 3, QGTTM and such other additional Standards as may be issued by Transport and Main Roads.

-All traffic control devices shall be securely fixed in the correct position and maintained in an effective and clean condition suitable for day and night operations whilst employed on the work under the Contract.
+All traffic control devices shall be securely fixed in the correct position and maintained in an effective and clean condition suitable for day and night operations, and any reasonably expected weather conditions whilst employed on the work under the Contract.
 Devices which are damaged or worn, or which do not conform to the above requirements, shall not be used.